Archive:Consumption of energy

 The total energy consumption of all transport modes in the EU-28 amounted to 359 Mtoe in 2015.
 There was a marked change in the development of energy consumption for transport after 2007.
 Until that year consumption had consistently increased, rising each year from the start of the time series in 1990.
 However, in 2008, as the global financial and economic crisis started, the consumption of energy for transport purposes fell 1.5 %.
 This fall intensified in 2009 (-3.2 %), continued at a more subdued pace in 2010 (-0.3 %) and 2011 (-0.5 %), and decreased again more strongly in 2012 (-3.0 %) and 2013 (-1.0 %), before increases of 1.3 % and 1.7 % were registered in 2014 and 2015.
 Overall, between the relative peak of 2007 and the low of 2013, final energy consumption for transport in the EU-28 fell by 9.3 %.

-There were considerable differences in the development of energy consumption across various transport modes, with rapid growth for international aviation (93.1 % between 1990 and 2008).
+There were considerable differences in the development of energy consumption across various transport modes, with rapid growth for international aviation (92.5 % between 1990 and 2008).
 However, there followed a considerable reduction in energy consumption for international aviation in 2009, down 7.6 %.
-For the next five years there was no clear pattern in terms of energy consumption developments for international aviation, although there were three consecutive years of growth in 2013, 2014 and 2015, such that the level of consumption in 2014 remained 5.2 % below its peak from 2008.
+For the next few years there was no clear pattern in terms of energy consumption developments for international aviation, although there were three consecutive years of growth in 2013, 2014 and 2015, such that the level of consumption in 2015 stood just 1.9 % below its previous relative peak of 2008.

-As shown in Figure 4, international aviation had the highest growth in EU-28 energy consumption among the principal modes of transport between 1990 and 2014 — rising 83.2 % overall.
-Road transport — by far the largest transport mode — was the only other transport mode to report an increase over this period, as its consumption rose by 21.7 %.
-By contrast, energy consumption in 2014 was 2.8 % lower than in 1990 for domestic aviation, 24.8 % lower for rail transport, and 32.7 % lower for transport via inland waterways.
+As shown in Figure 4, international aviation had the highest growth in EU-28 energy consumption among the principal modes of transport between 1990 and 2015 — rising 88.8 % overall.
+Road transport — by far the largest transport mode — and domestic aviation were the only other transport modes to report increases over this period, as their consumption rose by 23.3 % and 4.0 % respectively.
+By contrast, energy consumption in 2015 was 24.2 % lower than in 1990 for rail transport and 29.9 % lower for transport via inland waterways.